augustinevt/EW_CC/README.md

 A few notes:

   1. A imgur `client_id` is required to make allow the ExpressJS proxy-server to make authorized calls.
+Just add a `.env` file with a `IMGUR_CLIENT` variable.
 I would be happy to share mine with you, but due force of habit I did not include them on Github.

   2. If time allowed, I would probably have set up some tests with cypress and jest at critical points of the app functionality